Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 🏁 Admin Gateway (Safe Redirection)

-— Dig into the essence of NEXT_REDIRECT errors to rescue Server Actions from the try-catch trap, and implement a flag pattern that allows only authorized users to pass.
+— Digging into the essence of the NEXT_REDIRECT error to rescue Server Actions from the try-catch trap, and implementing a flag pattern that allows only authorized users to pass through.

-— Break through the framework's forced freezing (SSG) policy using no-store to achieve 100% freshness, and conversely, experience performance maximization by reducing costs to zero with force-cache.
+— Break through the framework's forced freezing (SSG) policy with no-store to achieve 100% freshness, and conversely, experience performance maximization by reducing costs to zero with force-cache.

 💱 Global Exchange Rate Indicators (ISR & SWR)